 “Alright.”
 He conceded, then turned to the guests.
 “Thank you for helping my mother.
 Please, this way.”
 He thanked the woman and motioned for them both to follow him to the living room.

 The Paltos house was not so big that guests would have to be shown their way about.
 The door outside opens directly into the living room that took up little more than a quarter of the first floor.
-Kaidus’ actions were nothing more than keeping with propriety.
+His actions were nothing more than keeping with propriety.

 The living room itself had little furnishing.
-There were four wooden chairs for the four of them, a low rise table, an earthen vase—with dried flowers—sat on the table, a small shelf in the corner of the room by the window where Kaidus kept a few of the books he’s reading along with various other small trinkets that belonged to the family.
+There were four wooden chairs for the four of them, a low rise table, an earthen vase—with dried flowers—sat on the table, a small shelf in the corner of the room by the window where Kaidus kept a few of the books he’d been reading along with various other small trinkets that belonged to the family.
 By the shelf, there was a small desk with Adalina’s sewing kit, and Anise’s wooden toys in a small crate under the desk.
 There were no pictures along the walls, nor were there any luxurious decorations.
 It was a simple room.

 The whole time, the woman was watching Kaidus.

-“Is there something wrong?” he asked, as he sat down.
+“Is there something wrong?”
+He asked, as he sat down.

 “No. Everything is fine.”
 She answered, giving him a smile as she and Celene also took their own seats.